awaisajaz1/azurefactory-databricks/README.md

 ## Introduction

-This pipeline automates the extraction, loading and transformation (ELT) process.
+This pipeline automates the extraction, loading and transformation (ELT/ETL) process.
 It integrates **Azure Data Factory** and **Databricks** for scalable and efficient data processing.
 The design supports both batch and incremental data loads.

 ---